Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Results and discussion

 For the results presented here, we have generated event samples corresponding to center-of-mass energy $\sqrt{s} =\SI{13}{\tera\electronvolt}$, using the program \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} linked to \texttt{PYTHIA\;8.2}~\cite{Sjostrand:2014zea} for showering and/or decays.
 Once showered, the event samples are passed through our analysis which has been implemented in \texttt{CheckMATE\;2}~\cite{Dercks:2016npn,Cacciari:2011ma,Cacciari:2005hq,Cacciari:2008gp,Read:2002hq}; detector effects are accounted for by the linked \texttt{DELPHES\;3}~\cite{deFavereau:2013fsa} component.
 For all electrons in our analysis, we have used the \texttt{ATLAS} `Tight' criterion implemented in \texttt{CheckMATE\;2} while for jets we use the anti-$k_\text{T}$ algorithm implemented in \texttt{FastJet}, which is the \texttt{CheckMATE\;2} default.
 We choose the cone size $\Delta R=0.4$.

 We have generated the signal samples using the \texttt{UFO} \texttt{RPV-SUSY} model file available at Ref.~\cite{FR:RPVMSSM}.
 We use the lepton PDFs calculated in Ref.~\cite{Buonocore:2020nai}, which have been implemented in the \texttt{LHAPDF}~\cite{Buckley:2014ana} setup.
 One subtle point is the handling of initial state leptons during showering; here we have followed the prescription described in Ref.~\cite{Buonocore:2020erb}.
 Note that we have only generated the signal sample at leading order (LO).
-Both NLO (next-to-leading order) QCD and NLO QED corrections~\cite{Gauld:2019pgt, Garcia:2020jwr} relying on the photon PDF can be significant, but they contribute with opposite signs and comparable magnitudes, leading to a milder than expected net correction to the LO cross-section~\cite{Greljo:2020tgv}.
+Both NLO (next-to-leading order) QCD and NLO QED corrections~\cite{Gauld:2019pgt, Garcia:2020jwr} relying on the photon PDF can be significant, but they contribute with opposite signs and comparable magnitudes, leading to a milder-than-expected net correction of $\mathcal{O}\left(10\%\right)$ to the LO cross-section~\cite{Greljo:2020tgv}.
+This would be important to consider in precision studies; this is not the focus of the present work.

 We define the following benchmark scenario that we use to present most of our results in this section: